 During periods of uncertain income, be particularly cautious about avoiding unnecessary new debt.
 While some business investments might require financing, carefully weigh the risks and potential returns.
 A core part of sound freelance financial planning is keeping debt manageable.

-Template: Debt Management Plan
+Template: Debt management plan

 Debt Type | Amount Owed (USD) | Interest Rate (%) | Monthly Payment (USD) | Notes |